 As shown in the gif below, you can easily switch between cities in two countries “United States and France” in the drop-down list.
 Let's see how to use an IF function to get it done.

-First you need to create a main drop-down list from which you want to make a conditional drop-down list.
+First, you need to create a main drop-down list that will serve as the basis for your conditional drop-down list.

 1. Select a cell (E2 in this case) where you want to insert the main drop-down list.
 Go to the Data tab, select Data Validation.

-2. In the Data Validation dialog box, you need to configure as follows.
+2. In the Data Validation dialog box, follow these steps to configure the settings.

-1. Select the range of cells (In this case I select E3:E6) where you want to insert the conditional drop-down list.
+1. Select the range of cells (In this case, E3:E6) where you want to insert the conditional drop-down list.

 2. Go to the Data tab, select Data Validation.